top of page

 Part 1

 2. An object that weighs the same as the water it displaces neither floats nor sinks.
-It is called neutrally buoyant and adding or removing weight will make it sink or float.
+It is called neutrally buoyant; adding or removing weight will make it sink or float.

 3. An object that weighs more than the water it displaces will sink and is called negatively buoyant.
 Its buoyancy is expressed as a negative number, such as “two kilograms negative.”